Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 | The system works well; there isn't much self-consumption | Option 1 – Connection Fee | No hassle, no risk |

-| High electricity consumption (family, heat pump, electric car) | Option 2 — Self-consumption + Storage | 10 times higher value per kWh compared to feed-in |
+| High electricity consumption (family, heat pump, electric car) | Option 2 – Self-Consumption + Storage | 10 times higher value per kWh compared to feed-in |

 | The system has lost a significant amount of power; the roof is large | Option 3 – Repowering | New 20-Year EEG + Double Production |

-| Equipment is defective; repair is not cost-effective | Option 4 — Demolition | Proper disposal, free recycling |
+| Equipment is defective; repair is not cost-effective | Option 4 – Dismantling | Proper disposal, free recycling |

 | The roof needs to be repaired anyway | Option 3 or 4 | Scaffolding is needed anyway |